bxparks/AceTime/USER_GUIDE.md

     * The value of -128 (`INT8_MIN`) is used to indicate an "invalid" value, so the actual range is [-127, 127].
 This restricts the year range to [1873, 2127].
-* `toUnixSeconds()`
-    * [Unix time](https://en.wikipedia.org/wiki/Unix_time) uses an epoch of 1970-01-01T00:00:00Z.
-This method returns an `acetime_t` which is a signed integer, just like the old 32-bit Unix systems.
-This method will fail just after 2038-01-19T03:14:07Z, even though the underlying date object is still valid.
 * `forDateString()`
     * Various classes provide a `forDateString()` method to construct the object from a human-readable string.
 These methods are mostly meant to